+is.
+Instructor can increase/decrease the experiments as per the requirement.
 1. Take values from the user and compute sum, subtraction, multiplication, division and exponent of value of the variables.
-2. Write a program to find area of following shapes: circle, rectangle, triangle, square, trapezoid and parallelogram.
+2. Write a program to find area of following shapes: circle, rectangle, to square, trapezoid and parallelogram.
 3. Compute and print roots of quadratic equation.
 4. Write a program to determine whether a triangle is isosceles or not?
 5. Print multiplication table of a number input by the user.
 6. Calculate sum of natural numbers from one to n number.
 7. Print Fibonacci series up to n numbers e.g. 0 1 1 2 3 5 8 13 21n 8.
 Write a program to find the factorial of any number.
 9. Determine prime numbers within a specific range.
-10. 0.
-Write a program to compute, the Average and Grade of students marks.
-11. 11.
-Compute addition, subtraction and multiplication of a matrix.
+10. Write a program to compute, the Average and Grade of students marks.
+11. Compute addition, subtraction and multiplication of a matrix.
 12. Count total number of vowels in a word "Develop & Empower Individuals".
 13. Determine whether a string is palindrome or not?
 14. Display word after Sorting in alphabetical order.
 15. Check whether a number is in a given range using functions.
-16. Write a program accepts a string and calculates number of upper case letters and lower case letters available in that string.
+16. and lower case letters available in that string.
 17. Design a program to reverse a string word by word.
-18. Write a program to create a login form.
+18. 18.
+Write a program to create a login form.
 On submitting the form, the user should navigate to profile page.
 19. Design front page of a college or department using graphics method.
 20. Write a program to upload and download files.